edhenry/edhenry.github.io/_posts/2016-12-21-Hashing-in-Python.md

 ## Hashing

 Hashing can be useful in speeding up the search process for a specific item that is part of a larger collection of items.
-Depending on the implementation of the hashing algorithm, this can turn the computational complexity of our search algorithm from $O(n)$ to $O(1)$.
+Depending on the implementation of the hashing algorithm, this can turn the computational complexity of our search algorithm from $$O(n)$$ to $$O(1)$$.
 We do this by building a specific data structure, which we'll dive into next.

 #### Hash Table